parsamh8/prework-study-guide/README.md

 # prework-study-guide

-A study guide for University of Toronto pre-work courses before program begins on Sep 16, 2024.
+A study guide for the University of Toronto pre-work courses before the program begins on September 16, 2024.

 ## Description